 Animal studies have found steviol, which is formed when stevioside is metabolized, to be toxic during pregnancy with effects like high maternal mortality and decreased maternal weight gain.
 Among the test animals, the mean fetal weight gain as well as live births per litter also reduced due to steviol.
 Though we don’t have enough information about how this can affect humans, it’s best to exercise

 About 4 mg/kg Body Weight Is Considered Safe

 FDA considers 4 mg per kilogram of body weight in a day of high purity steviol glycosides to be an acceptable intake.
 This means that a person who weighs 132 pounds can have around 9 sweetener packets in a day.7

-It’s still important to note that while the US Food and Drug Administration (FDA) does not contest the GRAS (generally recognized as safe) status of some steviol glycosides and its use in food, the direct use of whole stevia leaf and crude stevia extracts are not yet allowed in the country.
+It’s still important to note that while the FDA does not contest the GRAS (generally recognized as safe) status of some steviol glycosides and its use in food, the direct use of whole stevia leaf and crude stevia extracts are not yet allowed in the country.
 This is over concerns about how they may impact cardiovascular, renal, or reproductive systems.8 9

 |↑1||Carbohydrate Counting & Diabetes.
 National Institutes of Health.|